 Chiropractors are popular with many people suffering back pain or immobility.
 However, incompetent chiropractors can cause more harm than good, causing serious injuries and possibly death.
 Helpfully, injured victims might be able to receive financial compensation if they sue their chiropractor.
-At Dolman Law Group, we rely on our decades of experience proving that chiropractors fell below the required medical standard of care.
+At Sibley Dolman Gipe Accident Injury Lawyers, PA, we rely on our decades of experience proving that chiropractors fell below the required medical standard of care.

 How Chiropractors Can Injure You